City Services

 The Laconia Library

 The Gale Memorial Library, named after its benefactor Napoleon Bonaparte Gale , a local banker (died 1894), opened on June 9, 1903.
 The building, constructed in the Romanesque Revival architectural style, features rock-faced masonry, heavy arches, and broad roofs.
 Builders used both Deer Island and New Brunswick granite, oak paneling and stained-glass windows.
-Added to the National Register of Historical Places in 1985.
-Recent addition built in 2005 and opened in 2006.
+The facade used both pink granite and pressed brick, a higher quality brick that was denser and smoother than the common bricks of the time.
+The building contained a library of 50,000 volumes, with a reference room and large public reading room on the first floor, and a memorial hall on the second floor.
+The library was added to the National Register of Historical Places in 1985.

 Based on an original black and white photo, the postcard artist has colored everything in except for the library itself, which is reddish in color.
 Card postmarked in 1937.